Is it safe to have sex in first trimester of pregnancy?

 Now that you know copulation during the first trimester is generally safe, it’s not to say you shouldn’t take safety precautions.
 There are some best practices to ensure proper health of the mother and the fetus.

 One of them is to get regularly checked for any medical complications.
-You should get checked by the best gynecologist for complications like preterm labor and placenta problems.
+You should get checked by the best gynae near you for complications like preterm labor and placenta problems.
 If you’re suffering from any of these, then it’s usually best to stay away from intercourse for a while.

 Also males should get the checkups done for sexually transmitted infections.
 This can potentially infect the fetus too and adversely influence its development.

-In conclusion, you should be in touch with the best Obstetrician in Gurgaon or in your city for best guidance regarding this.
+In conclusion, you should be in touch with the best gynecologist hospital in gurgaon or in your city for best guidance regarding this.